quip/quip-apps/examples/tableau/README.md

 -   [x] Your Quip site must be signed up to Quip Advanced or higher
 -   [x] You should be comfortable with Node.js, and be running a modern version of Node.js on your machine (v12+)
 -   [x] You must be running Tableau Server v2021.4 or higher (Tableau Online is not supported)
--   [x] You must be using a supported identity provider, capable of issuing OAuth 2.0 JWT tokens, whose payload include audience `tableau`, scope `tableau:embed:read`, subject the Tableau username, and a unique JTI
+-   [x] You must be using a supported identity provider, capable of issuing OAuth 2.0 JWT tokens, whose payload include audience `tableau`, scope `tableau:views:embed`, subject the Tableau username, and a unique JTI

 ### Set Up Your Machine